psycofdj/xtdmake/README.md

 find_package(StaticShared REQUIRED)
 ```

-## Code quality reports
+# Code quality reports

 XTDMake provides a bunch of modules producing code quality measurements targets.

-Each target generates both a locally consultatble and machine processable reports.
+Each target generates both a locally readable and machine processable reports.
 Local report targets the developer while the machine-processable reports can be
 used in your Continuous Integration (CI) process.